1. HAVE FUN

 10. 21+ Up

-Hotel Habana is a 21+ up facility: it does not allow anyone under 21 years of age on the property.
+The District Hotel is a 21+ up facility: it does not allow anyone under 21 years of age on the property.
 The clubs along the 39th Street Strip are 21 + up businesses.
 All clubs ID for entry by state law, so have your photo ID with you at all times.